EmKay254/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Create a script that lists all local variables and environment variables, and functions.
 Create a script that creates a new local variable.
 Create a script that creates a new global variable.
+Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.